7:1 Judge not, that ye be not judged.

 how much more shall your Father which is in heaven give good things to them that ask him?

-cp.
-Luk 11:2-13, where this instruction is linked directly to the Lord's model for prayer.
+In Luk 11:2-13, this instruction is linked directly to the Lord's model prayer, and

 7:12 Therefore all things whatsoever ye would that men should do to you,